NHSDigital/bcss-playwright/README.md

 ```

 These variables are loaded automatically by the framework using `python-dotenv`, keeping secrets out of the codebase.
-The actual values required for the `.env` file can be obtained from one of the testers already using this framework.
+The actual values required for the `local.env` file can be obtained from one of the testers already using this framework.
-Important Note: Ensure that `.env` is added to your `.gitignore` to avoid accidentally committing secrets.
+Important Note: Ensure that `local.env` is added to your `.gitignore` to avoid accidentally committing secrets.

 #### 3. Test Configuration